SSWConsulting/SSW.Rules.Content/rules/disagreeing-with-powerful-stakeholders/rule.md

 created: 2024-03-21T04:59:07.597Z
 guid: 2848c2b5-28cc-475f-ab24-0983f8d38b5a
 ---
 Disagreeing with powerful stakeholders can have a huge impact.
 A poorly worded disagreement can result in misalignment, confusion or frustration.
-That's why it's crucial to have strategies for framing your messages in a way that ensures both sides are aligned and expresses your ideas effectively.
+That's why it's crucial to frame your messages in a way that ensures both sides are aligned and expresses your ideas effectively.

 <!--endintro-->